 Our internal air quality can be affected by a range of gaseous contaminants, some of which may come in from the outside environment and others generated from within.
 Whether short-lived one-off episodes or more long term issues, the symptoms and concerns can be nonspecific, but dissatisfaction and customer complaints ranging from "funny smells" to illness can still result.

 In well maintained buildings with occupation densities and ventilation rates balanced there are rarely issues.
 Failure to consider such factors can lead to complaints of lethargy, headaches, stuffiness and even "too hot" temperature issues, all possible consequences individually or collectively from raised Carbon dioxide levels.
-However, more than ever, the monitoring of CO2 levels is deemed a critical control measure to monitoring the success of fresh air supply within your workplaces.
+However, more than ever, the monitoring of CO2 levels is deemed a critical control measure for monitoring the success of fresh air supply within your workplaces.

 With our team of experienced auditors, we can quickly and competently assess your building environment to identify the prevailing air quality conditions and whether any influences from either within or around your premises are affecting it.
 In the vast majority of our work, we confirm conditions are good - which in itself will allay fears and help manage complaints - elsewhere we can help resolve actual issues quickly and effectively.